 Dyna-Glo is part of a larger company called the GHP Group.
 They produce things like fireplaces, fireplace glass doors, fire logs, and forced air heaters, and now they’re into the grilling market.

 Barrel smokers are not typically used for steak searing because you start getting into damaging your unit around 550-600 degrees (Fahrenheit).
-This particular product boasts that it has two different styles of cooking surface which gives you the ability to sear on it or smoke on it.
+This particular product boasts that it has two different cooking surface styles, which gives you the ability to sear on it or smoke on it.

 It comes with 5 chrome-plated grates providing 1300 square inches of cooking surface.
 This is very impressive for a smoker.
 The gates are a little close together, so you’d need to pull a few grates out for something like a Boston Butt or a brisket.

-One feature I really liked about this model is the firebox has a tray you can pull out to conveniently dump the ashes.
+I really liked this model because the firebox has a tray you can pull out to dump the ashes conveniently.

 This model has a pretty decent temperature consistency.
 For a 4-hour smoking session, it stayed a pretty level 275 degrees with an outside ambient temperature at my house of 65 degrees.

-This grill also comes with latches on the side of the lid to help prevent smoke and temperature loss.
-This was a good feature, but I did find a higher than usual amount of smoke loss happening, so that could be improved or fixed with an aftermarket seal.
+This Dyna-Glo grill also comes with latches on the lid’s side to help prevent smoke and temperature loss.
+This was a good feature, but I found a higher than usual amount of smoke loss, which could be improved or fixed with an aftermarket seal.

-The grill and smoker features of the Dyna-Glo Signature Series Vertical Smoker make this a pretty good choice for someone looking for an offset smoker that can cook a lot of different types of meat.
+The grill and smoker features of the Dyna-Glo Signature Series Vertical Smoker make this a pretty good choice for someone looking for an offset smoker that can cook many different types of meat.

 - Features five chrome-plated cooking grates and a total cooking space of 1382 square inches